Can taking probiotics really help lower cholesterol and help with weight loss?

 With that in mind, it’s worth noting that probiotics may have an improvement on several key elements related to your outward appearance.

 Daily probiotic use has been shown in studies to provide patients with a “glow of health”.

-An improvement in skin and hair texture and quality result in noticeable changes that can be seen.
+An improvement in skin and hair texture and quality results in noticeable changes that can be seen.